orterforth/orterforth/README.txt

 number of words added to the Forth dictionary to help make code
 system-independent:

  rcll ( -- n )    Returns the word size in bytes.
 (CELL is not
                   part of this version of fig-Forth.)

  rcls ( n -- n )  Multiplies the value on the stack by the word
                   size.
 (CELLS is not part of this version of fig-Forth.)

- rf-code   ( addr -- ) Sets the code field of the most recent
+ rcod ( addr -- ) Sets the code field of the most recent
                   definition.
-Used by defining words
+Used by defining words instead
-                       instead of ;CODE and during installation
-                       instead of inline assembler definitions.
+                  of ;CODE and during installation instead of inline assembler definitions.

  rf-exit   ( -- )      Exits orterforth (and returns to the
                        shell, BASIC prompt or equivalent).